-SIFCO's total backlog as of September 30, 2022 increased to \$81.9 million, compared with \$77.2 million as of September 30, 2021.
-Orders for delivery scheduled in the upcoming fiscal year 2023 increased to \$65.5 million compared with \$59.3 million scheduled in fiscal 2022.
+SIFCO's total backlog as of September 30, 2023 increased to \$120.1 million, compared with \$81.9 million as of September 30, 2022.
+Orders for delivery scheduled in the upcoming fiscal year 2024 increased to \$89.6 million compared with \$65.5 million scheduled in fiscal 2023.
 Orders may be subject to modification or cancellation by the customer with limited charges.
-The increase in total backlog as of September 30, 2022 compared with the previous year is primarily due to timing of annual awards and SIFCO's customers adjusting orders due to recovery within the commercial airline industry.
-The continuing uncertainty regarding the COVID-19 pandemic and its impact on the commercial airline industry is expected and may continue to impact sales order backlog growth in that market into fiscal 2024.
+The increase in total backlog as of September 30, 2023 compared with the previous year is primarily due to timing of annual awards, SIFCO's customers adjusting orders due to recovery within the commercial airline industry, new content awarded, and extended raw material lead times.
 Backlog information may not be indicative of future sales.